![[horizontal rule]](acdhr.gif)

 - discrimination against a student on political grounds, or for

-reasons of race, religion, sex, sexual orientation, ethnic origin,
+reasons of race, religion, sex, gender identity, sexual orientation, national origin,

 for other arbitrary or personal reasons

-- use of the position of power of a faculty member to coerce the
+- use of the position of power to coerce the

 judgment or conscience of a student or to cause harm to a student